TheTrustyPwo/Superposition/src/index.md

 ## About The Project

 This website features an interactive textbook and is an excellent resource for students learning wave superposition, interference and diffraction.
+It is currently still a work in progress, so there may be errors or bugs in the resources.
+However, the simulations have been tested to display accurate results.

 <p align="right">(<a href="#top">back to top</a>)</p>